xFilipW/Quick-Code/README.md

 - Forgot password screen
 - E-mail verification screen
 - Reset password screen

+## Contributing

+Any contributions will be greatly appreciated.

 ## Download
 Not yet able to download.
 It will be available soon.